svthalia/concrexit/website/registrations/README.rst

 Backend
 -------

-- Admin (or the system, if automated using e.g. iDeal) processes payment
+- Admin (or the system, if automated using e.g. iDeal) creates payment
     - If this is a Registration model then User and Member models are created
     - If this is a Renewal model then the Member is retrieved
     - A membership is added to the provided Member model based on the provided length